 Also the Brabantine rye bread is generally sold a slices bread.
 The slices are only a few millimetres thick.
 During the cutting the chance of contamination is big.

 The rye bread is packed in plastic cups with foil or in cling film.
 Brabantine rye bread does not always contain preservative.
-The tenability is therefore lower than the tenability of Frisian rye bread, several weeks.
+The shelf life is therefore shorter than that of Frisian rye bread, several weeks.

 After the packing, the rye bread is pasteurized to cut off contamination.
-The bread is pasteurized for 15 minutes at 80ºC to guarantee a tenability of several weeks.
+The bread is pasteurized for 15 minutes at 80°C to guarantee a shelf life of several weeks.
 This time and temperature is for the inner part of the rye bread, the actual heating takes a lot longer.